caraml-dev/turing/docs/how-to/delete-an-ensembler/delete-an-ensembler.md

 # Deleting an Ensembler without any related entity

-An Ensembler only could be deleted if there are no active ensembling jobs / router version that use the ensembler.
-This page show the deletion of ensembler **without any related entity** (router version and ensembling job)
+An Ensembler only could be deleted if there are no active ensembling jobs or router versions that use the ensembler.
+This page shows the deletion of ensembler **without any related entity** (ensembling job and router version)

 Navigate to Ensemblers page